rowbotman/rowbotman/README.md

 ### Hi there 👋

-Did you know you can create a profile repo on Github?
+Did you know you can create a profile repo on GitHub?

 <!--
 **rowbotman/rowbotman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.